Primary

 Keep your elbows high and stationary—at about shoulder height.
 Your body should remain rigid like a plank as you curl.
 The only movement is at your elbows.
 If your hips sag or elbows drop, you are making the exercise easier.

-Want TRX Bicep Curl in your program?
+See where TRX Bicep Curl fits in your weekly plan

 Hold TRX handles facing the anchor point.